 Exactly how much rental income is required for the mortgage to be allowed will depend on the lender; some will want your rental to total 150% of the mortgage repayments each month, some only 125%.

-Because of the variety of different policies that different mortgage providers follow, it’s important to shop around online to see what deals you could get.
+Because of the variety of different policies that different mortgage providers follow, it’s important to shop around online to see what mortgage deals you could get.
 Remember, just because you’re turned down by one lender, it doesn’t mean you’ll be turned down by the rest!

 If you want to take out a second residential mortgage, then you will generally have to prove to the mortgage provider that one of the properties in question is your main residence.
 You’ll also need to provide some justifiable reason as to why you need to take out a mortgage on a second residential property.
 This is to prevent illegal subletting – residential mortgages are cheaper than buy to let mortgages and so lenders will want to be certain that you are not trying to deceive them and earn rental income on a second residence.